mohitpai/journey-optimizer.en/help/using/in-app/design-in-app.md

 ---
 # Design your In-app content {#design-content}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_content"
+>title="Define your In-app content"
+>abstract="Customize the content and style of your in-app messages.
+You can also add media and action buttons to make your messages more engaging and effective."

 You can edit the In-app content to configure experience options:

 * In a **[!UICONTROL Campaign]**, from the **[!UICONTROL Action]** menu,  to configure the message content click the **[!UICONTROL Edit content]** button.